sf-wdi-19-20/modules/w4_d2_3_relationship_lab/README.md

 1. Make a route to assign a specific author to a specific post: `PUT /api/posts/:postid/authors/:authorid`.
 When the server receives a request at this route, it should:

-  * query the database to find the author
+  * query the database to find the author (to make sure the id actually matches an author)

   * query the database to find the post